elomarii/CTF_4_DAY/THM/Cyborg.md

 ```

 We were able to find two directories.
-Whene navigating to the admin portal, we find a downloadable Borg backup of the website called.
+When navigating to the admin portal, we find a downloadable Borg backup of the website called.
-The archive is encrypted and needs a passphrase for decrypion.
+The archive is encrypted and needs a passphrase for decryption.

 Let's check the etc directory.
 This contains a configuration file of a Squid proxy and a passwd file.
-The passwd file contains a hash of the `music_archive` user.
+The passwd file contains a hash of the `music_archive` user's password.
 ```
 music_archive:$apr1$BpZ.Q.1m$F0qqPwHSOG50URuOVQTTn.
 ```

 We successfully crack the password using `hashcat` and the `rockyou` wordlist.
 The password is `squidward`.
 ```
 $ hashcat -m 1600 -a 0 hash /usr/share/wordlists/rockyou.txt